 Since bananas are berries, it's no surprise they're also high in fiber.
 Eating one medium-sized banana increases your fiber intake by about 3 grams.

 Fiber: 3 grams per 2 cups.

 Kale is rich in a variety of vitamins and minerals, including vitamins A, C, and K, and can also add to your fiber intake.
 Eating 2 cups of baby kale provides nearly 3 grams of fiber.

 Try this: Protein-packed green smoothie recipe

 Fiber: 5 grams per cup.

 Try this: Garlic, tofu, & broccoli stir-fry recipe

 Fiber: 5 grams, one small head.

-One small head of cauliflower contains 5 grams of dietary fiber, or about 20%.
+One small head of cauliflower contains 5 grams of dietary fiber.
 Using ground cauliflower in place of rice is a simple way for people on grain-free diets to meet their fiber needs.